Raster interrupt: Nintendo Entertainment System (PPU chip, 1983)

-The Nintendo Entertainment System's PPU graphics chip does not support true raster interrupts - an interrupt can be set to trigger during the vertical blank interval, but not at any arbitrary scan line - instead required polling of a "hit flag" that indicated when the first sprite was being drawn.
+The Nintendo Entertainment System's PPU graphics chip does not support true raster interrupts - an interrupt can be set to trigger during the vertical blanking interval, but not at any arbitrary scan line - instead required polling of a "hit flag" that indicated when the first sprite was being drawn.
 Although early games like Super Mario Bros., Castlevania, and The Legend of Zelda managed to produce effective split-screen scrolling with this method, it is CPU-intensive.
 Some later cartridges incorporated MMC circuitry (most prominently Nintendo's MMC3 chip) that kept track of the PPU's address and data lines and generated raster interrupts.

 IBM PCjr (Video Gate Array, 1984)

 The IBM PCjr using the Video Gate Array graphics chip supported a 'vertical retrace interrupt' implemented as IRQ5.
 Later in 1984, IBM introduced the EGA graphics standard which also supported a vertical retrace interrupt, but implemented as XT IRQ2 and disabled by default.
 However, not all EGA cards implemented this feature and just very few programs utilizing EGA modes relied on it.

 Modern GPUs have an IRQ registered on the main processor.
 Importantly, this is neither a vertical nor a horizontal 'blank interrupt' and it is handled by the device driver for the graphics card.